 If you can't pay, they can sell your car at a private or public auction.
 They need to notify you of the time and location if they do so.
 Once your vehicle has been sold, one of two things will occur.
 If the sale covers more than the cost of your remaining balance, the creditor has to refund you the difference.
 If not, you'll have to pay a deficiency balance.

-Don’t despair if your vehicle gets repossessed.
+Don't despair if your vehicle gets repossessed.
 You have options.
-Contact your attorney ASAP to learn the legalities of car repossession in Salisbury and Statesville, NC.
+Contact your attorney ASAP to learn the legalities of car repossession in Cleveland, Salisbury & Statesville, NC.